 Virginia Massage Licensing, Education, and Insurance

 All massage therapists who are going to work within the great state of Virginia must meet a number of standards before becoming such a therapist.
-One of these critical standards that is not yet a state requirement, but that is still extremely important involves making sure one has insurance for opening a licensed massage service.
+One of these critical standards (that is not yet a state requirement), is making sure one has insurance for opening a licensed massage service.

-Virginia massage liability insurance is best used in order to make sure one’s massage office is safe and is run by an appropriate person who is responsible and can be held liable if anything goes wrong in the process.
-The Virginia Board of Nursing requires massage professionals to have insurance in addition to having five hundred or more hours of training at a certified massage school within Virginia.
+Virginia massage liability insurance is best used to ensure one’s massage office is safe, run by an appropriate person who is responsible, and can be held liable if anything goes wrong in the process.
+The Virginia Board of Nursing requires massage professionals to have insurance, in addition to having 500+ hours of training at a certified massage school within Virginia.

-The key reason to have massage practitioner insurance is that it will be used to protect the therapist from any legal damages that come out of any lawsuits or malpractice cases.
-An insurance policy may have at least a million dollars in professional (malpractice) insurance coverage, although $2 million is the typical standard that most therapists use.
+The key reason to have massage practitioner insurance is that it will be used to protect the therapist from any legal damages that come about as a result of any lawsuits or malpractice cases.
+An insurance policy may have at least $1 million dollars in professional (malpractice) insurance coverage, although $2 million is the typical standard that most therapists use.

-Along with malpractice, or professional liability, most massage liability policies should have general liability and product liability coverage available.
+Along with malpractice/professional liability, most massage liability policies should have general liability and product liability coverage available.
 The terms and insurance coverage limits will vary by each individual insurance company.

 Massage liability insurance is needed to protect all MTs who work in Virginia.
 This insurance policy option will protect professional touch therapists and bodyworkers from the many risks that come with being a hands-on healthcare provider.